Darkcom-Dev/surveys-program/Readme.md

 ===
 Version 0.05

-Hybrid combination between Dane surveys and Sisben surveys.
-In Colombia DANE is the national department of statistics that obtain information pf the civil population and your live quality.
+Hybrid combination between Dane surveys and Sisben surveys.<br> In Colombia DANE is the national department of statistics that obtain information pf the civil population and your live quality.
-Sisben is a beneficiary program for poor families, for give subsides.
+Sisben is a beneficiary program for poor families, for give subsides.<br>

-My intension is create a combination of this surveys and give a grade if deserve a subside in Colombia, but the final reason is auto learning and expanding portfolio.
+My intension is create a combination of this surveys and give a grade if deserve a subside in Colombia, but the final reason is auto learning and expanding portfolio.<br>

 Know Issues
 ---